JOHN BRANCA and RANDY JACKSON. Two advisors, two outcomes for Michael Jackson’s finances

 Source: MJFC / Fox News

-Despite Roger Friedman’s highly emotional attitude and resentment towards Michael the news that Michael was in a serious risk of losing his Beatles catalog was correct.
+Despite Roger Friedman’s highly negative attitude and resentment towards Michael the news that Michael was in a serious risk of losing his Beatles catalog was correct.
 It was repeated by CNN who said that the loan for $200 mln. sold to Fortress by the Bank of American was due in December 2005 or only six months from the moment when this article was written:

 In almost every article of the period Roger Friedman’s exclaims that Michael was crazy to reject the deal from Goldman Sachs and his former advisors Charles Koppelman and Al Malnik who offered to purchase from him 25% of the Beatles catalog (or half of Michael’s share).
 For us Michael’s refusal is a sure sign of how terribly unwilling Michael was to part even with a fraction of his catalog though the dramatic situation and common sense were urging him to sell.